department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-with-staff.md

 [//]: # (*What have you explicitly decided to **not** include and why?*)
 [//]: # (*How does this solution address your Assumptions & Risks?*)

-- A feature of the eCheck-in application that will be tested and researched at an initial small scale with the possibility of expansion.
+- A feature of the eCheck-in application that will be tested and researched at an initial small scale with the possibility of national expansion.
 - eCheck-in will include a maximum of 5 steps for Veterans to complete, which are variable based on the status of their demographics flag in VistA and Insurance Capture Buffer (ICB).
 The 5 steps include health insurance check, demographics check, option for filing a travel reimbursement claim, online check in, and going to clinic a MSA or clinician to check in face-to-face.
 (However, we won't be able to track and measure the 4th step.)
 - If a Veteran does complete online check in within eCheck-in, E-CHECK-IN status will still be set to COMPLETE in VSE-GUI and VSE-CS.
 - The biggest Veteran-facing and process change for this initiative is telling the Veteran to check in with staff at the clinic to complete "online check in."